What’s it like upon arrival to Barcelona?

 Follow the experience of one of our Social Media Interns, Jake, as he recounts his arrival to Barcelona and his orientation experience with ALBA:

 “Exciting” is the prevailing word used by students when describing their arrival to Barcelona.
-To me it was nothing short of extraordinary, though I had a slightly different experience than most ALBA students.
-While I doubt my route was the longest among students here at ALBA it my well have had the most stops, which creates a very different viewpoint than many of the other students will have that are part of the program.
-My first stop came Iceland where I had the unfathomable pleasure of seeing the northern lights which was completely and utterly breathtaking and was a memory I will not soon forget.
-This was followed by stopovers in Copenhagen and Sweden where I had the pleasure of making countless new friends through my girlfriend who is also in the ALBA program.
+To me, it was nothing short of extraordinary, though I had a slightly different experience than most ALBA students.
+While I doubt my route was the longest among students here at ALBA, it may well have had the most stops, which creates a very different viewpoint than many of the other students will have that are part of the program.
+My first stop came to Iceland, where I had the unfathomable pleasure of seeing the northern lights which was completely and utterly breathtaking and was a memory I will not soon forget.
+This was followed by stopovers in Copenhagen and Sweden where I had the pleasure of making countless new friends through my girlfriend who is also in the ALBA study abroad program.
 This newfound perspective gave me an interesting sense to look through and to compare and contrast my arrival in Sweden compared to my arrival in Barcelona.

 My welcome from Charles was something that I greatly enjoyed as Charles picked me and Shumani (my girlfriend) up he gave a great many examples of why he is amazing at his job as he gave us a brief tour of the city on the way to my apartment and made sure we were both settled in our respective places.

 This was followed by orientation and a walking tour the next day in which we met all of our fellow students and had lunch before starting our classes.
 This was truly a highlight as the faculty made us feel at home and comfortable along with the fact that ALBA does an amazing job of selecting the cream of the crop for its students which made it quite easy to feel right at home with fellow like-minded individuals.
 All in all my first impression of the ALBA and Barcelona was one of awe and excitement.